Why It Works

 By those standards, making a foie torchon doesn't seem so far-fetched, does it?
 And it shouldn't!
 It is, after all, one of the pinnacles of Western cuisine, combining centuries of exploration into the fields of animal husbandry and breeding, curing and charcuterie, flavor development, and of course general kitchen badassery.

 The basic process starts with really good foie gras.
 Living in the United States, fortunately this is relatively easy to find.
-There are only two foie farms remaining in the country (the third, Sonoma foie was closed due to California law), both of them located in the Hudson Valley in New York, and both of them producing excellent foie gras from very well-raised ducks.
+There are two foie farms in the Hudson Valley in New York that produce excellent foie gras from very well-raised ducks.
 (Take an inside look at La Belle Farms here).
 Once the liver is cleaned of veins, it's cured in a mixture of salt, sugar, and pepper, along with a splash of liquor such as brandy or Sauternes, before being rolled up tightly into a cylinder, typically inside a clean kitchen towel (that would be a torchon in French).
 After hanging for a few days, it's gently poached, chilled again, then served sliced.